kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ---

 The middle of today's trail gets challenging, like a game of Tetris, except it's your feet trying to fit the right spots.
 The staircases aren't built for regular steps.
 Their geometry is all over the place.
-I feel a sense of alertness and mild discomfort while walking.
-"Preserve the ankles, preserve the ankles", I repeat as mantra.
+I feel a sense of alertness and mild discomfort while walking. *"Preserve the ankles, preserve the ankles"*, I repeat as mantra.
 It's quite easy to get hurt if you're not careful.

 There are passages where my whole mental energy is focusing on where my feet are landing.
 Just that and nothing else for several minutes.
 And then, at certain points, I pause and admire the beauty around me.